kjolley/BIGSdb_documentation/dbase_setup.rst

 * dropdown

-  * select if you want this field to have its own dropdown box on the query page.
+  * select if you want this field to have its own dropdown filter box on the query page.
 If the field has an option list it will use the values in it, otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.
   * optional

 * comments